-You can help a bright student by startinga scholarship fund.
+You can help a bright student by starting a scholarship fund.
 Scholarship funds are usually initiated by the colleges where the students study or by foundations, such as non-profit organizations.
 Although people set scholarship funds up for many different reasons, the primary motive to grant scholarships is to help kids achieve educational goals.
 Scholarship funds are raised only for those students who are bright, studious, and need money to study further.

-Find Your Reason or Inspiration
+Find Your Reason Or Inspiration

-Even individuals, someone like you, can create a scholarship fund.
+Even individuals, someone like you, can start setting up a scholarship fund.
 Starting a scholarship is both an exciting and rewarding experience.
 You will actually help a student turn his dreams into reality.
 You can be that life-changing financial aid to an underprivileged aspirant.
 There is no restriction as to who should you choose to help.
 The choice is yours.
 You could select a student from your own community, someone who shares the interest and dreams you had, someone from a very low-income background or a student with a disability.

 You could start a scholarship fund to honor someone or in someone’s memory.
 You can make your scholarship an individual project or join with your company to raise funds as a part of organizational social responsibility.
 You have to figure out why and for whom.
 That being said, if you are on this page now, it means you have already decided to raise funds for someone and you would like to know the process behind it.

-Process Steps to Start a Scholarship Fund
+Process Steps For Starting A Scholarship Fund

 Step 1: Determine Your Purpose

 Identify the reason for it.
-If you have already identified your purpose for scholarship awarding, skip to next step.
+If you have already identified your purpose for scholarship awarding, skip to the next step.
 In order to establish a successful educational scholarship fund, you need to name your fund and identify a potential student group.
 Some of the common reasons (that you may like to ponder) for which people usually start educational fund include:

-- Providing financial aid to students in a particular field, such as social work, medicine, engineering etc.
+- Providing financial aid to students in a particular field, such as social work, medicine, engineering, etc.

 - Providing funds to students studying in a particular school, village, area, or community